AnanyaP-WDW/Proof-of-Concepts/Subtheme_Sentiment/readme.md

 The main difference between these subthemes is that garage service and wait time are aspects of the service that can be positive or negative while
 Incorrect Tyres sent denotes a problem, something inherently negative.
 ### Approach:
-1) Multi-class classification of sentiment.
+1) Using Bert for Multi-class classification of sentiment.
 2) Attaching labels (*aspects*) based on regex rules.